Communication and Media

 - Dr Janet Fulton: specialises in creativity and cultural production, journalism, online journalism, media entrepreneurship, media studies and social media.

-- Dr Susan Kerrigan: supervises thesis and creative practice projects in film, television and screen production, including screenwriting, drama or documentary.
+- Associate Professor Susan Kerrigan: supervises thesis and creative practice projects in film, television and screen production, including screenwriting, drama or documentary.

 - Dr Michael Meany: specialises in humour, comedy and creativity produced and performed in traditional and new media forms.